-Texas Eastern proposes to excavate and elevate 0.5-mile-sections of each of its Lines 10 (30-inch diameter), 15 (30inch-diameter), 25 (36-inch-diameter) and 30 (36-inch-diameter) to minimize and monitor potential strains on the pipelines due to anticipated longwall mining activities of Marshall Coal.
-Concurrent with pipeline elevation, portions of two of the lines, Lines 10 and 15, would be replaced with new pipe to accommodate a minimum Class 2 design.
-All but two sections of Lines 10 and 15 will be removed.
-Texas Eastern will also perform maintenance activities on sections of Lines 25 and 30.
+Texas Eastern proposes to excavate and elevate 1.6-mile-sections of each of its Lines 10 (30-inch-diameter), 15 (30inch-diameter), 30 (36-inch-diameter). and a 1.5-mile-long section of its Line 25 (36-inch-diameter) to minimize and monitor potential strains on the pipelines due to anticipated longwall mining activities of Marshall Coal.
+Concurrent with pipeline elevation, portions of two of the lines, Lines 10 and 15, would be replaced with new pipe to accommodate a minimum Class 2 design.1 Texas Eastern will also perform maintenance activities on sections of Lines 25 and 30.
 The four mainline sections will be returned to natural gas service while remaining elevated using sandbags and skids during the longwall mining activities and potential ground subsidence.
-Once the mining-induced subsidence and the 2017-2018 heating season have both ended, the two sections of Lines 10 and 15 located within wetlands will be removed and the four elevated pipeline sections will be re-installed belowground, hydrostatically tested, and placed back into service.
+Once the mining-induced subsidence and the 2017-2018 heating season have both ended, the two sections of pipeline located within wetlands will be removed and the four elevated pipeline sections will be re-installed belowground, hydrostatically tested, and placed back into service.

-The general location of the project facilities is shown in appendix 1.1
+The general location of the project facilities is shown in appendix 1.2